birudeghi/reverbal/README.md

 # Debug

-To debug, create an .env file in root for your OpenAI token and run
+To debug, create an .env file in root for your OpenAI token and run:
 ```
 python app.py
 ```